Outdoor Learning and Play

 There is definitely something very special when children come together to create.

 Often children will work together in pairs or small groups when engaged in construction play.
-They will learn to listen, take turns and co-operate with members of their team.
+They will learn how to listen listen, the importance of turn-taking, communicate and how to co-operate with members of their team.

 Simple actions such as passing each other the correct pieces of the toy train track allow children to engage with each other and to contribute towards a shared goal.